 'Nam doc mai' mango is one of Thailand's favorite cultivars that was introduced to South Florida in the 1970's.
 It's a superb mango that's fiberless, soft flesh, small seed, candy sweet, thin skin and very aromatic; totally one of my top five favorite mangoes!
 An oblong fruit with bottom hook and has a subtle color change from green to yellow/light green with pink flush when ripe.
 They tend to drop off the tree when ripe but you can pick off the tree when you see some sap oozing from the stem.
 It's compact growth habit make this mango a great tree for container planting and/or small yards.
 It's hard to come by since it is a very sought after mango tree but you're in luck because we have lots of them!
 A disease resistant and hardy grower.
 Mid-season mango here in South Florida- fruit ripens from June through July

-Our mangoes are sold in a 3-gallon because it's less expensive to ship for you.
-The 3-gallon plants are usually around 3 ft high depending on the variety.
-Though e do have most of the varieties in a 7-gallon as well so please contact us if you are interested.
-Because it is a living plant we expidite shipping to make sure the plant arrives healthy and alive.
+Our grafted mango trees are sold in a 3-gallon because it's less expensive to ship for you.
+The 3-gallon plants are usually around 1-1/2 ft to 3 ft high depending on the variety.
+Though we do have most of the varieties in a 7-gallon as well so please contact us if you are interested.
+Because it is a living plant we expedite shipping to make sure the plant arrives healthy and alive.
 Please read the section about our plants on our FAQs page for more information.